 - VideoAnt is a free video annotation tool from the University of Minnesota

-- GoReact is a video assessment tool that works well for assessing performance-based skills (e.g., interpreting, language learning, theatre, speech, dance) but it is not free.
-Middlebury has a limited number of licenses for GoReact, available on a case-by-case basis.
+- GoReact is a video assessment tool that works well for assessing performance-based skills (e.g., interpreting, language learning, theatre, speech, dance).
+It is available to all Middlebury faculty, staff, and students, and integrates with Canvas, allowing Canvas-based assignments tied to the gradebook.